Dealing With Diagnosis

 Please go to our website and click on the “Start Here” button on the home page, and fill out an electronic form for COCA connections.
 We will call you and tell you about all our offerings for survivors.

-We suggest you join an ovarian cancer informational support group where you can learn about resources and share support with other women.
-Outside of Colorado Springs, Nicki’s Circle Ovarian Cancer Support Groups are the only ovarian cancer groups available in Colorado.
+We suggest you join a gynecologic cancer informational support group where you can learn about resources and share support with other women.
 If you live outside of the Denver area, we suggest you join one of our telephone groups.
 See Nicki's Circle for more information.

 Some tips to guide you at the outset . . .